fhdsl/Intro_to_R/docs/04-lesson4.md

 Here, we describe a standard of organizing data.
 It is important to have standards, as it facilitates a consistent way of thinking about data organization and building tools (functions) that make use of that standard.
 The principles of **tidy data**, developed by Hadley Wickham:

-1. Each variable must have its own column.
+1. Each variable is a column; each column is a variable.

-2. Each observation must have its own row.
+2. Each observation is a row; each row is an observation.

-3. Each value must have its own cell.
+3. Each value is a cell; each cell is a single value.

 If you want to be technical about what variables and observations are, Hadley Wickham describes: